 Many issues with the mind can be caught early and corrected.
 Your doctor is there to help you stay healthy.
-Your job is to communicate, listen, and follow through for your mind's health and longevity.
+Your job is communicating, listening, and following through for your mind's health and longevity.

-Having a sharp mind well into your elderly years can be accomplished if you make it an essential part of how you live every day.
+Having a sharp mind well into your elderly years can be accomplished if you make it an essential part of your daily life.

-You don’t have to be like Mary and forget why you went into the kitchen.
+You don’t have to be like Mary and forget why you entered the kitchen.